-Relationship, Regular Check-Ups with Primary Care Physician Saves Fred Kalsbeek's Life
+Relationship, Regular Check-Ups with Primary Care Physician, Dr. Yang Xu, Saves Fred Kalsbeek's Life

 Fred Kalsbeek has built a relationship with Dr. Yang Xu, his primary care physician, over the years and knows first-hand the impact it makes on his health.

 Getting a checkup at your doctor isn't something most men look forward to, but it could save your life.
 And for one Little Rock man, he believes it did.

 In a lot of cases, doctors and men just don’t mix.
 Whether that's because they're wanting to feel manly and strong or because they're busy, either way, waiting to see your doctor can kill you.